abpframework/abp/docs/en/Distributed-Event-Bus.md

 ###  Sent events

-The `DistributedEventSent` local event is published when your application sends a event to the distributed event bus. `DistributedEventSent` class has the following fields:
+The `DistributedEventSent` local event is published when your application sends an event to the distributed event bus. `DistributedEventSent` class has the following fields:

 - **`Source`:** It represents the source of the distributed event.
 Source can be `Direct`, `Inbox`, `Outbox`.
 - **`EventName`:** It represents the [name](#event-name) of the event sent.